AltonXiang/AltonXiang.github.io/index.md

 I studied international economics and trade in School of Economics, Fudan University when I was an undergraduate, so I have a deep understanding of the frontier knowledge of finance.
 The machine-learning and mathematical knowledge of Statistics also helps me improve my ability of quantitative analysis.

 Outside of academia, I prefer to exert my abilities in the field of quantitative investment.
 I have been an avid fan of Chelsea Football Club for over 10 years.
-I also play football frequently and once won the honor of assisting the king of the football match in the School of Economics.
+I also play football frequently and once won the honor of Assist King of the football match in the School of Economics.

 ## Research Interests